-UG.B2.4 Awards associated with Bachelor's degrees and with Bachelor's degrees with honours
+UG.B2.3 Awards associated with Bachelor's degrees and with Bachelor's degrees with honours

-Bachelor of Arts with honours, BA (Hons), Bachelor of Arts, BA Bachelor of Design with honours, BDes (Hons), Bachelor of Design, BDes, Bachelor of Education with honours, BEd (Hons), Bachelor of Education, BEd, Bachelor of Engineering with honours, BEng (Hons), Bachelor of Engineering, BEng, Bachelor of Laws with honours, LLB (Hons), Bachelor of Laws, LLB, Bachelor of Science with honours, BSc (Hons), Bachelor of Science, BSc.
+Bachelor of Arts with honours, BA (Hons), Bachelor of Arts, BA, Bachelor of Business with honours, BBA (Hons), Bachelor of Business, Bachelor of Engineering with honours, BEng (Hons), Bachelor of Engineering, BEng, Bachelor of Laws with honours, LLB (Hons), Bachelor of Laws, LLB, Bachelor of Science with honours, BSc (Hons), Bachelor of Science, BSc.

-UG.B2.5 Foundation degree
+UG.B2.4 Foundation degree

 240 credits, 120 at Level 4 and 120 at Level 5.

-Where such programmes are delivered within LIMU, they must comprise a clearly definable core work-related learning element (see UG.A4.2).
 Awards associated with Foundation degrees: The Foundation degree in Arts (FdA); the Foundation degree in Engineering (FdEng); the Foundation degree in Science (FdSc).
 A Foundation degree must have an identified progression route onto at least one named honours degree programme.